chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 compiler textbooks.
 Rustlr recognizes operator precedence and associativity declarations (see below), but we start with a proper grammar.
-After you **`cargo install rustlr`** you can produce a LALR parser from this grammar file, which must end with `.grammar`, with:
+After you **`cargo install rustlr`** you can produce a LALR parser from this grammar file, which must end with `.grammar`, by running the rustlr executable with:

 >  **`rustlr calc1.grammar`**